zacares/flutter_drift_simolus3/docs/docs/generation_options/index.md

 - [geopoly](https://www.sqlite.org/geopoly.html), a generalization of the R*Tree module supporting more complex polygons.
 Note that this is not the case for most sqlite3 builds, including the ones shipping with `sqlite3_flutter_libs`.
+- [dbstat](https://www.sqlite.org/dbstat.html), a module reporting information about the amount of disk space used by different tables.
+This requires a build flag when compiling SQLite. `sqlite3_flutter_libs` sets that flag, but other SQLite distributions might not.
 - `moor_ffi`: Enables support for functions that are only available when using a `NativeDatabase`.
 This contains `pow`, `sqrt` and a variety of trigonometric functions.
 Details on those functions are available [here](../Platforms/vm.md#drift-only-functions).
 - `math`: Assumes that sqlite3 was compiled with [math functions](https://www.sqlite.org/lang_mathfunc.html).